 4. Rely on your support system, or create one.

 If you find yourself feeling overwhelmed, remember that you don’t have to go it alone.
 Managing change can be burdensome, but even more so when you try to do everything by yourself.
-Instead of flexing your misanthropic muscle, reach out to your support system—those valued individuals who are ready and willing to help in a time of need.
+Instead of flexing your misanthropic muscle, reach out to your support system—those valued individuals who are ready and willing to help in your time of need.
 Don’t have a support system?
 Create one!
 Resources are everywhere.
 Imagine the incredible new connections you’re capable of discovering and the wealth of opportunities that might follow.

 One thing is for sure: Change is a process.
 It’s chock full of ebbs and flows, fits and starts.
 At times, you may feel on top of the world—like nothing can stop you.
 During others, not so much.
 When you find yourself on the lower end of the totem pole, don’t beat yourself up.
 Give yourself the grace to move forward even when you are not feeling or performing at your best.
 A bad day is not a deal breaker, but rather an opportunity to step back and begin again.
 Remember that.